wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ adds [Open Graph](http://ogp.me/) and [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) (SEO) HTML tags to the head section of webpages.
 These HTML tags are used by Google Search, Google+, Facebook, Twitter, LinkedIn and many more, to describe and display your content correctly (title, description, keyword tags, images, videos, author profiles, etc.).

 **Once installed and activated, NGFB Open Graph+ adds all the essential Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings**.
-All plugin options are carefully explained on each settings page -- there's no need to download or purchase additional documentation, how-to videos, etc.
+The plugin options are all carefully explained on each settings page -- you don't need to download or purchase any documentation, how-to videos, etc.

 Find out more...